xdoko01/pgRPG/experiments/ecs/README.md

 ### Model system for weapons in DRAW.IO sketch

-### Rewrite model
-  - Fix `tex_actions` - currently filled with random characters
-  - one set of pictures - so that one picture can be used by many animations
-  - substitute default by idle
-  - how to implement that some entity has all idle up down left right the same picture?
-  - can I do this directly in Tiled - many properties
-  - or just use default as a value if no idle is found

 ### Number of max projectiles - currently on weapon - how much generated at the same time
   - we need to incorporate also units of projectiles available in ammo_pack